 Roots & Progress

-Chartered by residents in 2000, Walnut Way engages neighbors in making our community a place of destination.
-Since our purposeful beginnings, we have restored dilapidated homes to quality housing, built a vibrant community resource center, transformed vacant lots into gardens & orchards, strengthened neighborhood safety, developed new venues for economic development, and pathways to meaningful employment, created innovative wellness programs, and engaged residents of all ages in neighborhood revitalization activities.
+Since our purposeful beginnings in 2000, we have restored dilapidated homes, built a vibrant community center, transformed vacant lots into gardens and orchards, developed new venues for economic development, and pathways to meaningful employment, created innovative wellness programs, and engaged residents of all ages in neighborhood revitalization activities.

 Quality of Life Plan